Natural Science Wider Reading Guide

 Campbell N.A. et al – Biology: provides and overview of key biological topics in an easy to access format.
 The key topics in this book are: the chemical basis of life, cellular biology, photosynthesis, reproduction and inheritance.

-Ridley M. – Genome: Matt Ridley recounts the history of our species and its ancestors from the dawn of life ot the brink of future medicine, by picking one newly discovered gene.
+Ridley M. – Genome: Matt Ridley recounts the history of our species and its ancestors from the dawn of life to the brink of future medicine, by picking one newly discovered gene.
 The main learning point from this is a tour of human evolution, and that life has a physical history not a genealogical one.
 However, the history of life is written in the genome.

 Brown A – The Darwin Wars: this is an account of Neo-Darwinist theories, including the influential Selfish Gene theory and the misunderstandings they provoke.
 The main learning point is that evolutionary biology is a controversial area and the debate looks to continue.